Hsue-Yang/CS50-FinalProject/README.md

 2. Type a product name into the search field.
 3. Scroll down to view more results as they are automatically loaded.
 4. Log out when done.

-> Note: If not logged in, search is still functional but limited in scope.
 ### Final Notes

 This project represents a culmination of everything I’ve learned in CS50x: from backend architecture, web scraping, session handling, to frontend interactivity.
 I’m proud of the practical value this site provides and am excited to continue developing it beyond the course.